HELD OVER THROUGH AUGUST 8!

 The play also contains gunshots sound effects.

 This event will be accessed online via Vimeo.
-If you purchase your ticket before June 19th, we’ll send you an email with a private link to the video on June 18.
-Tickets buyers purchasing on or after June 18 will receive their private link in their confirmation email.
-Viewing links will remain active from June 19 until midnight on July 4th.
+Tickets buyer will receive their private link within 24 hours.
+Viewing links will remain active from June 19 until midnight on August 8.

 Ticket proceeds will be used to provide an additional fee to the actors and for closed captioning.